qrohlf/sensible-web-development/_chapters/5/5-readmes-and-deleting.md

 # On The Subject of Deleting...

-Basically, to delte you need a way to tell the server to delete an item from the browser.
+Basically, to delete you need a way to tell the server to delete an item from the browser.
 You already have all the knowledge you need in order to do this.
 Here's a quick recap:

 ### Sending data between the browser and server